Stumblinbear/agui/docs/src/usage/widgets.md

 }
 ```

-This should render a rectangle on screen that's 64x32 pixels.
-Pretty swick, if I do say so myself. `Drawable` is the most important primitive widget we have, as it's used to tell the renderer to actually draw something on screen.
-Without it, we have nothing.
-As long as you stick to `Drawable`, your widget should render exactly the same no matter what integration it is used in.
+This should render a button on screen that's 64x32 pixels.
+Pretty swick, if I do say so myself. `Button` is one of our built-in widgets; its implementation is not important just yet, so don't worry about that for now.
 One important thing to note is clipping is not enabled by default.
 We'll cover why that is and the implications of that in a [later section](./clipping.md).